Nomad Migration & Eagle Hunting Trek: Mongolia

 Visas

 Most nationalities can now travel to Mongolia visa free.
-Whistling Arrow confirm if your nationality is not excluded and help with any relevant visa application.
+If your nationality is excluded (unlikely) Whistling Arrow can help with any relevant visa application.

-Actively shepherding and rooting for the stragglers, we move through the spectacular snowy mountains sicde by side with our nomadic family.
+Actively shepherding and rooting for the stragglers, we move through the spectacular snowy mountains side by side with our nomadic family.

 A Final Word From A Previous Guest